 I’m passionate about social justice and have been telling stories since I was a kiddo.
-Now I’m 23 years old, trying to mediate mental illness and chronic pain while juggling D&D, grad school, a weekly column, and several creative projects.
+Now I’m 24 years old, trying to mediate mental illness and chronic pain while juggling D&D, grad school, a part-time job as a copy editor, and several creative projects.
 I’m an aspiring novelist, a pasta lover, a heart emoji devotee, and a dreamer, perpetually imagining new worlds while fighting to make the world we have better for everyone.

 I started college as an English major but fell into a years-long depressive episode as a sophomore.
 I dropped out of my honors program and enrolled at the University of Wisconsin-Milwaukee.
 During that time, I was introduced to the mental health field, which prompted me to switch majors.
 I thought that, as an empath, I could put my experience with mental illness as it intersected with my disability to good use as a mental health counselor, so I graduated with a B.A. in psychology and plans to get an M.A. in mental health counseling—all while juggling depression and anxiety.

 I often joke that I’m a romantic.
 “Everything I do,” I like to say, “is for love.”
 But it’s more than that.
 I’m a romantic because I believe in the power of stories—seeing yourself in a story, a disabled girl with crooked teeth and stars in her eyes.
 I would not be alive today if it weren’t for stories.
 I know that, like I know my own heartbeat, like I know the Star Wars theme song.
 So I’m following my heart.
-By day I work towards my M.A. in community care; by night I write for that eleven-year-old who saw something in space that she knew, even then, to yearn for.
+By day I work towards my M.A. in community care, freelancing as a part-time copy editor; by night I write for that eleven-year-old who saw something in space that she knew, even then, to yearn for.